 Discover additional exciting trail-running and running events in the Grisons.

 At this point we refer to the Swiss Irontrail, which we also supervise.
 The destination Savognin Bivio Albula is the new host and includes a unique natural and cultural landscape with the Parc Ela (largest nature park in Switzerland, www.parc-ela.ch).
-The following formats will be offered in 2022:
+The race program and long distances for next year are still being finalized and will be published at the end of October.

 The Engadin Skimarathon is the largest popular sports event in Switzerland and the second-largest cross-country event worldwide.
 For over 50 years, thousands of participants have tackled the 42 km from Maloja to S-chanf every year.